Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 - I shall prosecute my duty with due, and lethal diligence
 -  I am going to need verbal confirmation that you’re grasping the details of this agreement
 - You seem a decent fella, I’d hate to kill you
+- you people and your pheromones
+- I don’t have a stomach, so I can’t throw up, but if I did, I would
+- what is it with you beings and sitting?
+- of course, I, myself am an expensive piece of equipment
+- I don’t necessarily *want* to kill you.
+I mean, unless I have to.
+Unless absolutely necessary
+- all your feelings and exchanges of words and fluids
 -